Best AI Search Readiness Tools in 2026 [Comparison]

 2. AI crawler access - verifies robots.txt rules for GPTBot, PerplexityBot, ClaudeBot, OAI-SearchBot

-6. Honest methodology — tells you what it measures and what it doesn't, rather than inventing impressive-sounding proprietary metrics
+5. Methodology transparency - tells you what it measures and what it does not, rather than inventing impressive-sounding proprietary metrics

 No tool today scores perfectly on all six.
-Including mine.
+Including ours.

 How to Choose the Right Tool (Step-by-Step)